informedcitizenry/6502.Net/README.md

 <table>
 <tr><td><b>Name</b></td><td><code>.binclude</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
 <tr><td><b>Definition</b></td><td>Include a source file and enclose the expanded source into a scoped block.
 The specified file is 6502.Net-compatible source.
-If no name is given in front of the directive then all symbols inside the included source will be inaccessible.</td></tr>
+If no name is given in front of the directive then all symbols inside the included source will be inaccessible.
+Note that to prevent infinite recursion, a source file can only be included once in the entire source, including from other included files.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>filename</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>